rhomobile/rhomobile-docs/docs/en/edge/guide/creating_a_project.md

 		--debug                          Do not catch errors
 		--norhoconnect                   Don't include rhoconnect-client in application

+For example, to create an application called 'storemanager,' do the following:

+- Open a terminal window
-To create a new application called `storemanager`, switch to the directory where you want it to be saved and run:
+- Switch to the directory in which the app is to be saved
+- Execute the following command: <br>
+s

 	:::term
 	$ rhodes app storemanager

 ## Project structure
 The generated application has the following structure: